sjelms/bibtex-to-markdown/titles/@Johns2011-yt.md

 ---

 > [!bibliography]
 > Johns, Ann, Leketi Makalela.
-Unknown Year.
-“Needs Analysis, Critical Ethnography -  Perspectives From The Client—and The Consultant.” . https://www.academia.edu/en/10005489/Needs_analysis_critical_ethnography_Perspectives_from_the_client_and_the_consultant
+2011.
+“Needs Analysis, Critical Ethnography: Perspectives From The Client—and The Consultant.” [[New Directions in English for Specific Purposes Research]]. https://www.academia.edu/en/10005489/Needs_analysis_critical_ethnography_Perspectives_from_the_client_and_the_consultant

 > [!abstract]
 > After discussing the general principles of critical ethnography, the authors discuss their experiences with needs analysis and curriculum design in a South African university.